MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/add-module.md

 Applies to: Windows Admin Center, Windows Admin Center Preview

-In this article, we'll add an empty module to a tool extension we've created with the Windows Admin Center CLI.
+In this article, add an empty module to a tool extension we've created with the Windows Admin Center CLI.

 ## Prepare your environment